 Sicily has a gorgeous 620-mile coastline.
 It comprises pebble-covered coves, golden sand beaches, beautiful seaside resorts, and untouched natural reserves.

 Cefalu is considered to be among the most picturesque towns of Sicily.
 It is located on the northern Tyrrhenian Coast and is home to a long and pretty sandy beach.
 The numerous amenities available on this beach make it a popular choice for families looking to escape the hot Sicilian sun.

 Cefalu is very close to Palermo and features a charming historic center.
 Make sure to walk around the centuries-old streets of Cefalu or go up to La Rocca and enjoy the stunning views of the bay when taking a break from the swimming.

-Sperlonga is a lovely seaside town south of Rome and is easily accessible via public transport.
+South of Rome is the lovely seaside town, Sperlonga, and is easily accessible via public transport.
 Rome’s second emperor, Tiberius, loved this enchanting little town and therefore decided to build a villa for himself here.
 According to writer Suetonius, this villa was named ‘the Cavern’ (referring to a hall found in a cave).